Steven Curfman

-Steven Curfman (born October 8, 1986 in Manassas, Virginia) is a former American soccer player who is currently a youth coach for North Carolina FC.
+Steven Curfman (born October 8, 1986) is an American former soccer player who is currently a youth coach for North Carolina FC.

 Career

-College and Amateur
+College and amateur

 Curfman grew up in Raleigh, North Carolina, attended Athens Drive High School and played club soccer with the Capital Area Soccer League before being selected to the U.S. Soccer U-17 Residency Program in Bradenton, Florida in 2002.
 He was also selected as a McDonald's and Parade Magazine All-American in 2003.

 Curfman played college soccer at Wake Forest University, where he was a four-year letterman under coach Jay Vidovich.
 In 2003, his freshman season, he started 13 games and appeared in 20, and scored nine goals and 13 assists, which earned him a spot on the All-ACC Freshman team.
 In his sophomore season, he started 17 games and appeared in 18 and scored 1 goal and four assists.
 In 2005, he started 20 games and scored 5 goals and 3 assists before suffering a knee injury prior to the NCAA Tournament.
 He was named to the All-ACC Tournament team and All-ACC Academic Team.
 During his senior season, he led the squad in games played (23), assists (8), point (20), and shots (50), and 2nd in goals (6), in helping his team reach the #1 ranking, the ACC regular season co-championship, and the school's first-ever appearance in the Men's NCAA College Cup.

 During his college years he also played with Raleigh CASL Elite in the USL Premier Development League.